zriyansh/customgpt-bots/discord/README.md

 2. Create a New Application
 3. Go to Bot section and create a bot
 4. Copy the bot token
-5. Enable these Privileged Gateway Intents:
+5. **IMPORTANT**: Enable Privileged Gateway Intents:
-   - Message Content Intent
+   - Scroll down to "Privileged Gateway Intents"
+   - Toggle ON the "MESSAGE CONTENT INTENT" (Required for the bot to read messages)
+   - Click "Save Changes"
 6. Go to OAuth2 > URL Generator
 7. Select scopes: `bot`, `applications.commands`
 8. Select permissions: `Send Messages`, `Embed Links`, `Read Message History`, `Use Slash Commands`